Francis Heydt: Business career

 After graduating from Michigan with a business degree, Heydt and his wife opened a clothing store, Lee's Men and Boys Store, in Mission, Kansas.
 In 1956, Heydt purchased a larger clothing store in Hutchinson, Kansas.
 He sold the store in 1959 and purchased a clothing factory in Oswego, Kansas, later opening a second factory in Commerce, Oklahoma.
 Operating as the Francis E. Heydt Company, Heydt later opened additional factories in Missouri, Kansas, Oklahoma, Arkansas and Tennessee.
-Heydt specialized in manufacturing camouflage clothing, flight suits, and other clothing for the United States and other countries, including Israel and Libya.
+Heydt specialized in manufacturing camouflage clothing, flight suits, and other clothing for the United States and other countries, including Libya.
 He also sold airport runway sweepers, dog tag making machines, file cabinets, batteries, pipelines and airplanes.

 In the 1980s, Heydt's company became involved in a dispute with the government over allegations that the company paid a government official a $10,000 gratuity in exchange for a contract to manufacture 56,800 night camouflage desert trousers.
 The government sought to disbar the company from conducting business with the government and refused to pay invoices totaling $175,000.
 In 1991, the company sued Secretary of Defense Dick Cheney in a suit that resulted in a published decision from the Tenth Circuit Court of Appeals.
 Francis E. Heydt Co. v.
 U.S. and Richard Cheney, 948 F.2d 672 (10th Cir.
 1991).

 In 1983, Heydt received further public attention when former CIA agent and explosives smuggler Edwin P. Wilson was charged with smuggling guns and 21 tons of C-4 plastic explosives to Libya.
 Wilson was also charged with taking out contracts for the murder of two prosecutors and six witnesses.
 The indictment stated that Heydt was on Wilson's "hit list" and that Wilson offered $500,000 for Heydt's murder.
 Heydt was identified as a former business partner of Wilson who Wilson claimed had cheated him out of $3.5 million.